A foundation based on strengths

 FLEXIBLE, CUSTOMISED SERVICES

-I recognise that coaching requirements are never ‘one size fits all’ in terms of structure and number of sessions.
-I offer services that range from focused goal attention to more layered developmental exploration and dialogue.
+I recognise that coaching requirements are never ‘one size fits all’ in terms of structure and duration.
 Contact me to arrange a free initial consultation where we can clarify your needs and key elements of the coaching process.

 I am a member of the International Coach Federation (ICF) and Professional Member of the Career Development Association of Australia (CDAA).
 I adhere to the ICF Code of Ethics.